OscarSoftware/OscarPiikkiPublicIssues/README.md

      - If a screen is loading something, user should wait for loading to finish before proceeding to next page
         - Can cause out of sync data -> slide to refresh to update again.
      - If user data fetch fails (accounts, targets, etc) there is no way to update the data but to reboot the app
+     - As uploading receipt data and images don't happen on a single transaction, it is theoretically possible to manage to upload receipt without images.

 # Beta 4 release notes
   - Whats new: